credativ/plutono/docs/sources/panels/visualizations/heatmap.md

 #### Bucket size

-The Bucket count and size options are used by Grafana to calculate how big each cell in the heatmap is.
+The Bucket count and size options are used by Plutono to calculate how big each cell in the heatmap is.
 You can define the bucket size either by count (the first input box) or by specifying a size interval.
 For the Y-Axis the size interval is just a value but for the X-bucket you can specify a time interval in the Size input, for example, the time range 1h.
 This will make the cells 1h wide on the X-axis.

 #### Data format

 Choose an option in the **Format** list.
-- **Time series -** Grafana does the bucketing by going through all time series values.
+- **Time series -** Plutono does the bucketing by going through all time series values.
 The bucket sizes and intervals are set in the Buckets options.
 - **Time series buckets -** Each time series already represents a Y-Axis bucket.
 The time series name (alias) needs to be a numeric value representing the upper or lower interval for the bucket.
-Grafana does no bucketing, so the bucket size options are hidden.
+Plutono does no bucketing, so the bucket size options are hidden.

 ## Display options